-Overall, we’ve already discussed 7 major finance and accounting certifications, and that’s just a handful of them.
+Overall, we’ve already discussed some major finance and accounting certifications, and that’s just a handful of them.
 Others include:

 So, if you continue to aim your career toward specific abilities and skills, one of these certifications may prove advantageous.
-However, many accountants earn one of the 7 certifications we discussed in the beginning of this article.
+However, many accountants earn one of the 7 certifications we discussed at the beginning of this article.

 Over the years, candidates have asked which is the easiest accounting certification to earn more times than I can count.
-In truth, the exam difficulty does vary, but I wouldn’t pick an accounting certification based on this criteria.
+In truth, the exam difficulty does vary, but I wouldn’t pick an accounting certification based on these criteria.
 You should instead choose the one that adds the most value to your career.

 Try to avoid shortcuts and short-term gains.
 It’s much better to plan long-term, so you can benefit long-term.

 Just because an accounting certification has a reputation for being difficult to achieve does not mean that earning it would be an impossible task for you.
 Rather, if you are intelligent and hard-working, you can get any of these certifications!

 That being said, we can see that some of these certifications have very stringent prerequisites, so their reputations may be well-founded.
 Looking at requirements alone, the CPA and the CFA certifications are the most demanding.
 However, the CPA and CFA exams usually have higher pass rates than the CIA and Part 1 of the CMA exams.

 The answer really depends on your career path.
 How you want to specialize is also an aspect of this decision.
 If you can qualify for it, getting the CPA title is a good idea because the CPA is so prestigious and versatile.
 Earning one additional title can then help distinguish you even further.